-These requirements relate to certain, but not all, potential unexpected hazards that might be caused by projectile firing toys and by the firing of improvised projectiles from such toys.
+These requirements relate to certain, but not all, potentially unexpected hazards that might be caused by projectile firing toys and by the firing of improvised projectiles from such toys.
+Toys that are designed to fly (e.g. wind-up elastic band powered aeroplanes and remote controlled helicopters) do not present the same degree of hazard and are not within the scope of the projectile requirements.

-Certain well-recognised hazards that are inherent in traditional toys such as slingshots and darts are not covered by these requirements.
+Certain well-recognized hazards that are inherent in toy versions of traditional weapons such as slingshots, catapults and boomerangs are not covered by these requirements.